charpov/CountDown/README.md

 >```html
 <span><script>countUp('21 July 1969 02:56 UTC', {step: 'M'})</script></span> since Neil Armstrong stepped on the Moon...
 ```

-with this output:

->17111 days, 21 hours and 4 minutes since Neil Armstrong stepped on the Moon…

 There is also a `countDownUp` function that first counts down, then up once the specified date has passed.
 It is discussed in the next section.